yookue/ant-buddy-pro/docs/guide/index.en-US.md

   order: 1
 ---

-## What's ant-buddy-pro?
+## What's `ant-buddy-pro`?

-**ant-buddy-pro** is a React components library based on [Ant Design Pro](https://pro.ant.design), providing more customization and individual components, aiming to provide better experience for React developers.
+`ant-buddy-pro` is a React components library based on [Ant Design ProComponents](https://pro-components.antdigital.dev), providing more customization and individual components, aiming to provide better experience for React developers.

 ## Features

-- 🪄 Elegant default configurations assist developers to get started as simple as possible
+🪄 Elegant default configurations assist developers to get started as simple as possible

-- 💎 React components compatible with Ant Design.
+💎 React components compatible with Ant Design.
 More components are coming soon

-- 🎨 Theme capabilities, for customizing complete theme components, are up to you
+🎨 Theme capabilities, for customizing complete theme components, are up to you

 ## Getting Started

-### Environment setup
+### Environment Setup

 First, you should have [node](https://nodejs.org/en/), and ensure that the node version is 10.13 or above.